dan-veltri/ace-intro-to-ml-algorithms/README.md

   + Launch from terminal where Weka is located with: `java -jar weka.jar`
 * R (programming language): [https://cran.r-project.org/](https://cran.r-project.org/)
 * RStudio Desktop: [https://rstudio.com/products/rstudio/](https://rstudio.com/products/rstudio/)

+NOTE: `.Rmd` files are [https://rmarkdown.rstudio.com](RMarkdown) files and should be opened in RStudio rather than regular R. These are interactive notebook files similar to Jupyter notebooks for Python.
+If you're interested in learning more about RMarkdown I have slides from a previous class I've taught on it [https://www.dveltri.com/NIEHS/rmarkdown/](available here).